 The subject of today for #FriFotos is ‘sparkling’.
 I’ve decided to combine this subject with photos of Christmas decorations I have seen the last two years.
 The photo above shows some Christmas deco of Vienna.
 The depicted crowns fit well with the name of the street which refers to Habsburg family: Habsburgergasse.

 Today I came across an article about travel bloggers.
 The header was provided with a photo of a man lying on a hammock working with his notebook.
 Oh, there are so many articles about travel bloggers like this: Man or woman in a hammock or on a beach chair.

 Today I had a special question for my readers.
-I love to make photos on my train journeys.
+I love to take photos on my train journeys.
 In time more and more pictures taken through the windows of trains found their way as photo posts to this blog.
 It is time to tag them.
 But which tag to choose?
-After a small talk with my followers on Twitter and Facebook a new term has emerged: Railviews
+After a small talk with my followers on Twitter and Facebook, a new term has emerged: Railviews

 While travelling by train, I often think about typical elements of landscape and architecture one can see through the train window.
 Are there any elements you can associate with a particular country or area?

 There is a funny habit I have: Every time I come across a train schedule at a railway station I have a look at this piece of paper like a gourmet reading a menu.
 And than I make some notes which destinations could be reached from this railway station and which ones I’d like to see next.